Education endowment established in monsignor’s name aims to help...

 The community and its pastor ultimately agreed on establishing an endowment to provide tuition assistance for students at Catholic schools in the diocese’s Western Region.
 A graduate of Catholic schools himself, Msgr.
 Yeazel said he’s “always believed in Catholic education.”
 And this fund is not the first means of support he’s offered Catholic school students.
 During his time as pastor of Holy Cross and of Immaculate Conception Church in Fayetteville, Msgr.
 Yeazel recalled, he ran a successful program encouraging parishioners to “adopt” a student at the parish school and fund all or part of the student’s tuition.

-Since establishing the endowment fund, 258 individuals have donated or pledged more than $1 million, Drescher said.
-The officers hope to start distributing funds this coming fall and they are currently working with the diocesan Catholic Schools Office to determine how to help the kids most in need, Drescher noted.
+A committee of 12 of Msgr.
+Yeazel’s friends and supporters was instrumental in starting the endowment fund and soliciting donations, Drescher noted.
+Since establishing the fund, 258 individuals have donated or pledged more than $1 million, he said.
+The officers hope to start distributing funds this coming fall and they are currently working with the diocesan Catholic Schools Office to determine how to help the kids most in need, Drescher said.

 “It’s very humbling, extremely humbling,” Msgr.
 Yeazel said of the generosity shown to “God’s kids” in his name.
 “I’m just happy that maybe I can be a vehicle of the answer to some prayers of families and kids that would like to have a Catholic education and to come closer to the Lord.”